benjamin762/airbean-api/readme.md

 You need to run commands from two places:

-cd client && npm install
+`cd client && npm install
-cd server && npm install
+cd server && npm install`

 ## Running dev mode

 You need to run commands from two places:

 ### Client:
-cd client && npm run dev
+`cd client && npm run dev`

 ### Server:
-This will only show a static version of the client -- the latest build. cd server && npm run dev
+This will only show a static version of the client -- the latest build.
+`cd server && npm run dev
+`

 ## Build
-To build the latest Vite for the static dist, accessed from server (e.g. localhost/3000)
+To build the latest Vite for the static dist, accessed from server (e.g. localhost:3000)

-cd client && npm run build
+`cd client && npm run build `